BohemianEigenvalues/BHIME-Project/README.md

 # Examples

 ### Example 1:
-This example explores the eigenvalues of random 5x5 matrices with entries sampled from {-1, 0, 1}
+This simple example explores the eigenvalues of random 5x5 matrices with entries sampled from {-1, 0, 1}
 ```matlab
 workingDir = '~/Real5x5/';